fossabot/GiG.Core/docs/GiG.Core.Orleans.Streams.md

 ```

-The below code shows how to get an instance of the stream from the `StreamFactory`.
+The below code shows how to get an instance of the `Stream` class from the `StreamFactory`.

 ```csharp